SamuelQZQ/Rosebub_VR/README.md

 # Rosebub_VR

-A VR game Called Rosebub, developed with Unity.
+A VR game Called Rosebub, with a story about wolf and human.
+Developed with Unity.